-REFRIGERATION SYSTEM

-Was unit given 24 hr warm up period for crankcase heaters (if equipped)?
-YES NO

-Stage-1 Liquid Pressure (high side)

-Stage-1 Suction Pressure (low side)

-ATTENTION INSTALLERS:

-It is your responsibility to know this product better than your customer.
-This includes being able to install the product according to strict safety guidelines and instructing the customer on how to operate and maintain the equipment for the life of the product.
+Rated Voltage: VOLTS Was unit given 24 hr warm up period for crankcase heaters (if equipped)?
+YES NO L1-L2 Volts: VOLTS Stage-1 Liquid Pressure (high side) Rated Voltage: VOLTS Stage-1 Suction Pressure (low side) L1-L2 Volts: VOLTS ATTENTION INSTALLERS: It is your responsibility to know this product better than your customer This includes being able to install the product according to strict safe guidelines and instructing the customer on how to operate and mainta the equipment for the life of the product.
+Safety should always be the deciding factor when installing this product and using common sense player and the equipment of the product.
+L1-L3 Volts: VOLTS L2-L3 Volts: VOLTS Avg.
+Volts: VOLTS Max. deviation of voltage from avg. volts: VOLTS the equipment for the life of the product.
 Safety should always be the deciding factor when installing this product and using common sense plays an important role as well.
 Pay attention to all safety warnings and any other special notes highlighted in the manual.
 Improper installation of the unit or failure to follow safety warnings could result in serious injury, death, or property damage.
 These instructions are primarily intended to assist qualified individuals experienced in the proper installation of this appliance.
 Some local codes require licensed installation/service personnel for this type of equipment.